El-gibbor/Gerayo/README.md

-# NaviRayo 🚍
+# Gerayo 🚍
 ## Real-time Bus Tracking | Bus Schedules | Online Ticketing
-**NaviRayo** is a software solution designed to revolutionize the public transportation system in Rwanda.
+**Gerayo** is a software solution designed to revolutionize the public transportation system in Rwanda.
 This platform provides real-time tracking of buses, access to detailed bus schedules, and the ability to purchase tickets conveniently online.

 With NaviRayo, passengers can view real-time updates on bus locations, schedule their trips with precise time tables, and purchase tickets from the comfort of their mobile devices.
 Our mission is to bridge the gap in public transport challenges by delivering an innovative solution that enhances the commuting experience in Rwanda.